Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies

 \section{Energy loss from theoretical models}

 In order to get more insight of our empirical analysis, we have calculated transverse energy loss ($\Delta E_T$) of a heavy quark inside QGP at the LHC and RHIC energies.
-The transverse energy of a heavy quark is defined as: $E_T= \sqrt{p_T^2~+~m_H^2}$, where $p_T$ is the transverse momentum and $m_H$ is the mass of the heavy quark.
+The transverse energy of a heavy quark is defined as: $E_T= \sqrt{p_T^2~+~m_Q^2}$, where $p_T$ is the transverse momentum and $m_Q$ is the mass of the heavy quark.
 The heavy quarks lose energy through collisions with medium partons and radiation of gluons.
-Thus $\Delta E_T$ is quite relevant to the observable $\Delta m_T$, which we have proposed as an alternative measure of energy loss of heavy quarks in QGP.
-Several formalisms have been proposed over the past few decades for the estimation of collisional and radiative energy loss of heavy quarks~\cite{BT-coll, PP-coll, DGLV, DGLV2, ASW, XDZR, Abir_Upoff}.
-In addition, there are energy loss models developed in recent times, have described the nuclear suppression and azimuthal anisotropy of D mesons very well in different regions of $p_T$~\cite{BAMPS,DUKE,TAMU, MCEPOS, CUJET, POWLANG, PHSD, SKD}.
-In the present qualitative study, we have followed Djordjevic, Gyulassy, Levai, and Vitev (DGLV) formalism using opacity expansion~\cite{DGLV,DGLV2}, the treatment of Xiang, Ding, Zhou, and Rohrich (XDZR) using light cone path integral approach~\cite{XDZR}, and the generalised dead cone approach by the authors in Ref.~\cite{Kapil_NPA} for the radiative energy loss.
+Thus, $\Delta E_T$ is quite relevant to the observable $\Delta m_T$, which we have proposed as an alternative measure of energy loss of heavy quarks in QGP.
+We have not included any charm quark hadronization mechanism in the present work.
+Several formalisms have been proposed over the past few decades for the estimation of collisional and radiative energy loss of heavy quarks~\cite{BT-coll, PP-coll, DGLV, DGLV2, XDZR, ASW, Abir_Upoff}.
+In addition, there are energy loss models developed in recent times, have described the nuclear suppression and azimuthal anisotropy of D mesons very well in different regions of $p_T$~\cite{BAMPS,DUKE,TAMU, MCEPOS, CUJET, POWLANG, PHSD,SKD}.
+In the present study, we have followed Djordjevic, Gyulassy, Levai, and Vitev (DGLV) formalism using opacity expansion~\cite{DGLV,DGLV2}, the treatment of Xiang, Ding, Zhou, and Rohrich (XDZR) using light cone path integral approach~\cite{XDZR}, and the generalised dead cone approach by the authors in Ref.~\cite{Kapil_NPA} for the radiative energy loss.